Tag Archives: normal

 • roasted pig (lechon) with body intact, including head

-• gigantic straw mats big enough for an entire family to sleep on
+• gigantic woven mats big enough for an entire family of 6 to sleep on

-• lots of uncles and aunts that you aren’t actually related to
+• lots of uncles and aunts who you aren’t actually related to and you may not even know their names

 Recently I met up with one of my Filipino friends for our annual get-together and she said that she was looking for a gigantic spoon and fork for her kitchen.
 What a great idea!
 Instead of comfort food, it’s sort of like comfort decor.